-Mark obtained his PhD from the University of Edinburgh and has worked at the NASA Goddard Space Flight Centre, followed by working at various German astronomical institutes; in Tucson, Heidelberg, Bonn, and Potsdam.
-Before joining ESA he was a Professor Astrophysics at the University of Exeter, UK.
+Mark obtained his Ph.D. from the University of Edinburgh in Scotland and has since worked at the NASA Goddard Space Flight Centre, and then at various German astronomical institutes in Tucson, Heidelberg, Bonn, and Potsdam.
+Before joining ESA in Noordwijk in 2009, he was a Professor of Astrophysics at the University of Exeter, the UK for five years.